 We understand that the work we do can have an impact on communities.
 So we're committed to minimising our impacts and maximising all the benefits that our developments can bring to your area.
 We're regularly assessed by global sustainability consultancy AccountAbility for how we engage with communities.
 That means we provide all the information you need to know about our plans and how they will impact communities like yours.
 The way we consult is also a two-way street.
 We want to hear people's views, concerns, or ideas and harness local knowledge so that our work benefits their communities: today and long into the future.
-You can share your views with us at: ssen-transmission.co.uk/talk-to-us/contact-us/
+You can share your views with us at: ssen-transmission.co.uk/talk-to-us/contact-us new, renewable energy to where it's needed by 2030.